25th September 2019

-With the 29th March now just around the corner and, for the most part, things as uncertain as they were back in 2016, employers are looking on with a mixture of intrigue and trepidation as the Brexit merry-go-round approaches ‘B-Day’.
+With the 31st October a little over a month away and things as uncertain as they were back in 2016, employers are looking on with a mixture of intrigue and trepidation as the Brexit merry-go-round approaches ‘B-Day’.

 The media outlets are naturally full of speculation around the potential warnings and opportunities a parting from the EU could bring, but in truth no-one really knows how the coming months will pan out.

 The UK’s business leaders, however, are not ones to stand still and contingency plans around the various possible outcomes are beginning to take real shape.
 One of the biggest fears around Brexit is on the topic of staffing – with the UK such a multi-national country, how will a business continue to grow (or even survive) if there’s a reliance on a multi-national workforce?

 There are a few possible answers to this, but an evermore common answer to this question is emerging in the form of Britain’s temporary workforce.
 Here are 3 reasons why temps could be a solution to a businesses post-Brexit workforce conundrum…

 In the wake of uncertainty, generally those who adapt and react fastest will be the ones to prosper.

 If Brexit brings opportunities, the businesses are dynamic enough to cater for that work will ultimately be the ones to win.
 If Brexit brings challenges, the self-sufficiency of a company and its ability to adapt will prolong its future.